jpmhouston/Batch-Clipboard/README.md

 Do this by:

 - opening the project itself from the Project Navigator ("Maccy")
-- open the tab "Build Settings"
+- select the "Batch Clipboard" target in the sidebar, select tab "Build Settings"
 - find "Swift Compiler - Custom Flags"
-- on the Debug line click, wait, click again (like editing names in the Finder) to edit and remove `ALLOW_SPARKLE_UPDATES` (optionally remove it from the Release line as well)
+- on the Debug line click, wait, click again (like editing names in the Finder) to edit and remove `SPARKLE_UPDATES` (optionally remove it from the Release line as well)

 _Also note: the scheme "Batch Clipboard (MAS)" builds essentially the same app but with mentions of bonus features and in-app purchases in the Intro window, and an added